superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 #  '']]
 ```

-As you can see it gives you a pretty sensible set of questions, provided you can surface the answers manually.
+Though we still need to identify and extract the correct answers manually, _this method handles question generation efficiently and effectively_, creating a pretty sensible set of questions in the process.

-#### **Method 2 -  Using OpenAI.**
+### **Method 2 -  Using OpenAI.**

 ```python
 import openai